viktorasm/neglostyti.com/content/posts/2019-02-07 mirror influences in Maya rigs.md

 ## Attribute connections

 So far the most robust option in my opinion to have unambiguous links exactly the way you want.
-You if don't trust me, listen to [Siew Yi Liang](https://twitter.com/ylsiew/status/1093417883760115712):
+If you don't trust me, listen to [Siew Yi Liang](https://twitter.com/ylsiew/status/1093417883760115712):

 > Message connections.
 Relying on naming conventions is a surefire way to increase your support burden with the number of degenerate cases that occur.